Dynamsoft/barcode-reader-javascript-samples/2.ui-tweaking/README.md

 Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") provides a built-in GUI to help developers build an interactive barcode reading interface.

-In this sample set, we will focus on the library's flexible UI that allows developers to create the look and feel for their web application that they desire.
-To learn more about UI customization, please refer to its corresponding [section](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/user-guide/?ver=latest#customize-the-ui-optional) in the user guide.

 ## Default GUI

 The following official sample demonstrates the default GUI built into the library.